 Canada is fishing nirvana.
 While each region has its specialities, from the Arctic char of the Northwest Territories to the Pacific salmon of BC, excellent fishing can be found in most of the country’s abundant lakes, rivers and coastal waters.
 Many towns have a fishing shop for equipment, and any spot with fishing possibilities is likely to have companies running boats and charters.
 Most provinces publish detailed booklets on everything that swims within the area of their jurisdiction.

-Fishing is governed by a range of regulations that vary between provinces and are usually baffling at first glance, but usually boil down to the need for a non-resident permit for freshwater fishing, and another for saltwater fishing.
+Fishing is governed by a range of regulations that vary between provinces and are usually baffling at first glance, but usually boil down to the need for a nonresident permit for freshwater fishing, and another for saltwater fishing.
 These are increasingly available online (search the provincial government websites) or from most local fishing or sports shops for $60 and up, and are valid for a year.
 Short-term (one- or six-day) licences are also available in some provinces ($15–30).
-For non-residents, fishing in Ontario requires an Outdoors Card for $9.68 (valid for 3 years), plus a fishing licence: one year is $78.18, while one day is $21.31 (call t 1 800 387 7011).
-Alberta fishing licences are $70.90 (one year) and $26.63 (one day); Northwest Territories charges $40 per season and $30 per day; while BC charges a whopping $80 annually ($20 for one day).
-Additional permits are required to fish in national parks; available from park administration centres, these cost around $34.30 annually or $9.80 daily.
+For nonresidents, fishing in Ontario requires an Outdoors Card for $11.94 (valid for three years; if you plan to fish for one day only, you can skip this), plus a fishing licence: one year is $85.53, while one day is $25.27 (call t 1 800 387 7011).
+Alberta fishing licences are $70.90 (one year) and $28 (one day); Northwest Territories charges $40 per season and $30 for three days; while BC charges a whopping $80 annually ($20 for one day).
+Newfoundland licences are required for salmon ($53 per season) and trout ($8 per season), with seasons strictly regulated.
+Additional permits are required to fish in national parks (where fishing is allowed); available from park administration centres, these cost around $34.30 annually or $9.80 daily.
 There may well be quotas on the types and numbers of fish you can catch, which you can find out when you buy a permit.

 The rivers of BC offer generally more demanding whitewater routes, though the lake canoeing – in Wells Gray Provincial Park, for example – is among the country’s most beautiful.
 One of the province’s other recognized classics is the 120km trip near Barkerville on the Cariboo River and the lakes of the Bowron Lakes Provincial Park.
 More challenging still are the immense backcountry lakes and rivers of the Mackenzie River system and the Barrenlands of the Northwest Territories, where you can find one of the continent’s ultimate river challenges – the 300km stretch of the South Nahanni River near Fort Simpson.
 Growing in popularity, partly because of improved road access, are trips on and around the Yukon River system, particularly the South Macmillan River east of Pelly Crossing.
 Other areas that will test the resources of any canoeist are to be found in Manitoba and Labrador – all detailed in this guide.